-Themes, Motifs and Symbols in Dickens’ A Tale of Two Cities
+Themes, Motifs, and Symbols in Dickens’ A Tale of Two Cities

-Motif Examples in Literature
+Examples of Motif in Literature

-In Mark Twain’s “The Adventure of Huckleberry Finn”, we see several motifs that support the central idea of the narrative.
-The motif of childhood gives the novel a lighter tone and makes it enjoyable to read despite its grave central idea i.e. slavery and racism.
-Both Huck and Tom are young and flexible enough to undergo a moral education and thus are more open-minded than adults.
-Another obvious motif in the narrative is superstitions.
+In Mark Twain’s The Adventures of Huckleberry Finn, we see several motifs that support the central idea of the narrative.
+The motif of childhood gives the novel a lighter tone and makes it enjoyable to read despite its grave central ideas of slavery and racism.
+Both Huck and Tom are young and flexible enough to undergo a moral education, and thus are more open-minded than adults.
+Another obvious motif in the narrative is superstition.
 Jim appears silly to believe in all sorts of signs and omens but interestingly predicts the coming event.

-Joseph Conrad’s “Heart of Darkness” has a motif of observation and eavesdropping.
-Marlow, the protagonist, gets information about the world either by observing his surroundings or listening to the conversation of others.
-Similarly, there is another evident motif of a comparison between the exterior and the interior.
-Initially, Marlow is a person who keenly observes things and people from the surface but as he continues his journey into the heart of darkness, he gains an insight into his deeper nature as well as that of others.
+Joseph Conrad’s Heart of Darkness has a motif of observation and eavesdropping.
+Marlow, the protagonist, gets information about the world by either observing his surroundings or listening to the conversations of others.
+Similarly, there is another evident motif of comparison between the exterior and the interior.
+Initially, Marlow is a person who keenly observes things and people from the surface, but as he continues his journey into the heart of darkness, he gains an insight into his deeper nature, as well as that of others.

-The central idea of the co-existence of good and evil in Harper Lee’s “To Kill a Mocking Bird” is supported by several motifs.
-Lee strengthens the atmosphere by a motif of Gothic details i.e. recurrent images of gloomy and haunted settings, supernatural events, full moon etc. Another motif in the narrative is the small town life of Maycomb, which depicts goodness and pleasantness in life.
+The central idea of the co-existence of good and evil in Harper Lee’s To Kill a Mocking Bird is supported by several motifs.
+Lee strengthens the atmosphere by a motif of Gothic details, in recurrent images of gloomy and haunted settings, supernatural events, and a full moon.
+Another motif in the narrative is the small-town life of Maycomb, which depicts goodness and pleasantness in life.

 Function of Motif